Simplified Graph Convolution with Heterophily: Related Work

 \paragraph{Addressing heterophily} Like our work, some other recent methods attempt to address node heterophily. \citet{gatterbauer2014semi} and \citet{zhu2020graph} augment classical feature propagation and GCNs, respectively, to accommodate heterophily by modifying feature propagation based on node classes. \citet{zhu2020beyond} and \citet{yan2021two} analyze common structures in heterophilous graphs and the failure points of GCNs, then propose GCN variants based on their analyses.
 The Geom-GCN paper of \citet{pei2020geom} introduces several of the real-world heterophilous networks which are commonly used in related papers, including this one.
 Their method allows for long-range feature propagation based on similarity of pre-trained node embeddings.
-Non-local GNNs~\cite{liu2020non}, as their name implies, also allow for long-range feature propagation.
-Rather than using pre-trained node embeddings, they do this via an efficient variant of a general attention mechanism.
-We include comparisons of our method to the last two methods discussed, Geom-GCN and non-local GNNs; the latter claims to achieve overall state-of-the-art results on benchmarks of heterophilous datasets.
-We note that, like the GNNs of \citet{kipf2016semi} but unlike SGC and the methods we propose, most of these methods are based on deep learning and are trained via backpropagation through repeated feature propagation and linear transformation steps, and hence incur an associated speed and memory requirement.
+The preceding is just a sample of recent works in this area, which has seen a surge of activity~\citep{liu2020non, luan2021heterophily, suresh2021breaking}.
+We note that, like the GNNs of \citet{kipf2016semi} but unlike SGC and our ASGC, almost all of these methods are based on deep learning and are trained via backpropagation through repeated feature propagation and linear transformation steps, and hence incur an associated speed and memory requirement.
 Understanding and implementing these methods is also more complicated relative to our method, which just constitutes a learned feature filter and logistic regression.
+We mainly compare our results with the deep method which is most similar to ours, Generalized PageRank GNN (GPR-GNN) \citep{chien2020adaptive}.
+Like ASGC, GPR-GNN produces node representations by linear combination of propagated versions of node features; unlike ASGC, the raw features are first transformed by a neural network, and parameters for this network, as well as the linear combination coefficients, are learned by backpropagation using the known node labels.
+To our knowledge, our work is the first to show that heterophily can be handled using just feature pre-processing.